fredkk22/Module-1-Challenge/README.md

 	• Reordered and added comments to group CSS selectors for improved organization
 	• Added Commit 10 to the README file

+### Commit 11:
+  	• Added deployment link, usage section, and Commit 11 notes to the README.md file

 ## Screenshots

 ### Screenshot #1: